 Bake 30 minutes, flipping and swapping your pans halfway through.

-For crisper cookies that will store longer, bake a little longer.
-Alternately, you can turn off oven and leave in the oven until cool.
+For crisper cookies that will store longer, bake a little longer, you can turn off oven and leave in the oven until cool.

 A word of caution: Too much kale or spinach can be harmful to pets with known kidney problems due to its oxalate content.
 If you’re concerned about dog kidney stones, feed sparingly and check with your vet.